dermotte/liresolr/README.md

 > *Mathias Lux and Glenn Macstravic* "The LIRE Request Handler: A Solr Plug-In for Large Scale Content Based Image Retrieval." *MultiMedia Modeling.
 Springer International Publishing, 2014*.
 [Springer](http://link.springer.com/chapter/10.1007/978-3-319-04117-9_39)

-The request handler supports four different types of queries
+The request handler supports the following different types of queries

 1. Get random images ...
 2. Get images that are looking like the one with id ...